The Taste of Death

 But I’m not just talking about the goofy stuff.

 Superstar Scottish writer Grant Morrison took the helm for Batman in 2006 and shocked everyone with a 7-year run that took the legend to totally unexpected places.
 (Including, literally, the grave.)
-As he tells it, he was daunted by the challenge of adding to a 70-year-old character and became frustrated as he found that anything he thought of had been done decades earlier.
-He eventually decided that was his angle and tried to compress all of the history into one lifetime.
-He took the contemporary incarnation and doubled it back over into the Silver Age craziness, finding new and inventive ways to reconcile the wild changes.
+As Morrison tells it, they were daunted by the challenge of adding to a 70-year-old character and became frustrated as he found that anything he thought of had been done decades earlier.
+Morrison eventually decided that was his angle and tried to compress all of the history into one lifetime.
+They took the contemporary incarnation and doubled it back over into the Silver Age craziness, finding new and inventive ways to reconcile the wild changes.
 (It involves a lot of drugs.)
 The aforementioned Bat-Mite became Bat Might, some weird expression of Bruce Wayne’s id.
 The Batman of Zur-En-Arrh, a mirror Batman from a distant planet in the 50s, became a brutal back-up personality he stored in case his brain ever got hijacked.
 Morrison’s obsessive desire to drill down into the comics mythology to find new concepts is quite infectious.
 When it’s good, it’s really good.
 When it just barely misses the mark, it’s an ungodly mess.

 Morrison trimmed a lot of the overt tortured anti-hero stuff that seemed so definitional to Batman, claiming it wouldn’t have made sense for such an accomplished figure.
 But the character doesn’t feel much lighter because of the weight of all this history, and the world he inhabits.
 The concept gave Morrison new freedom–Batman was somehow fighting a still-terrifying Joker while also jet-setting around the globe to set up new Batman franchises in a play on the hero alliances of decades ago.
 Just how weird does this get?
 There’s a Batcow–and it isn’t out of place, logically or thematically, in a story about a skull-masked supervillaness trying to destroy the world with an army of murderous vampire bats and giant mutant offspring.